-The road developments, shown below in sectional views, are based on a series of general criteria.
+The street layout and design for the major thoroughfares are based on a series of general criteria.
 They will be applied to all of Pointe-Claire's City Centre roads to effectively combat urban heat islands and provide more user-friendly and safer public spaces for everyone.
 In some places however, it will not be possible to meet all the recommended criteria.